Neha Parikh: Carvana

-Parikh joined the Board of Directors of Carvana in April 2019.
+Parikh joined the Board of Directors of Carvana (NYSE:CVNA) in April 2019.
+She currently serves on their Audit and Compensation and Nominating committees.

 Waze

-When Parikh joined Waze as CEO in June 2021, she replaced Noam Bardin, who stepped down in November as the CEO after leading the Israeli company for 12 years.
-She was removed from the role in December 2022 upon the organizational merger between Waze and Google Maps.
+When Parikh joined Waze as CEO in June 2021, she replaced Noam Bardin, who stepped down in November 2020 as the CEO after leading the company for 12 years.
+In December 2022 it was announced Parikh would be leaving the role upon the organizational merger between Waze and Google Maps, and she officially left in July 2023 following that integration.

 Education

 Parikh holds a bachelor's degree from the University of Texas and a Master of Business Administration from the Kellogg School of Management.

 Personal life

 Neha is married and lives with her husband in New York City.